5 min read

 Microservices rules #5: Deliberative design

 This is the second article in the series about microservices rules: what good looks like, which are a set of principles and practices for using microservices effectively.
-The other articles in the series are:

 Designing software is all about making decisions.
 An architecture is created by making a series of design decisions.
 Each decision solves a particular problem by choosing or creating a solution.
 The solution modifies the architecture by adding, modifying or deleting architectural elements and the relations between them.
 The resulting architecture is a composition of all the past design decisions.
 It’s essential, therefore, to use Microservices rule #5: a deliberative design process.